hp01674/US-States/README.md

 # OOD-Assignment-Nine
 A program that uses the iterator pattern to display differnet U.S. states to the user.
+This program was written in Java.